Salamander: Conservation

 Ambystoma mexicanum, an aquatic salamander, is a species protected under the Mexican UMA (Unit for Management and conservation of wildlife) as of April 1994.
 Another detrimental factor is that the axolotl lost their role as a top predator since the introduction of locally exotic species such as Nile tilapia and carp.
 Tilapia and carp directly compete with axolotls by consuming their eggs, larvae, and juveniles.
 Climate change has also immensely affected axolotls and their populations throughout the southern Mexico area.
 Due to its proximity to Mexico City, officials are currently working on programs at Lake Xochimilco to bring in tourism and educate the local population on the restoration of the natural habitat of these creatures.
 This proximity is a large factor that has impacted the survival of the axolotl, as the city has expanded to take over the Xochimilco region in order to make use of its resources for water and provision and sewage.
-However, the axolotl has the benefit of being raised in farms for the purpose of research facilities.
-So there is still a chance that they may be able to return to their natural habitat.
-The recent decline in population has substantially impacted genetic diversity among populations of axolotl, making it difficult to further progress scientifically.
-It is important to note that although there is a level of limited genetic diversity due to Ambystoma populations, such as the axolotl, being paedeomorphic species, it does not account for the overall lack of diversity.
-There is evidence that points towards a historical bottlenecking of Ambystoma that contributes to the variation issues.
-Unfortunately, there is no large genetic pool for the species to pull from unlike in historical times.
-Thus there is severe concern for inbreeding due to lack of gene flow.
+It is farmed for use in research facilities and so may one day return to its natural habitat.
+The recent decline in population has substantially impacted genetic diversity among populations, making it difficult to further progress scientifically.
+Some genetic indiversity due to paedeomorphism in Ambystoma species such as the axolotl does not account for the overall lack of diversity.
+Evidence points toward a historical bottlenecking of Ambystoma that contributes to the variation issues and no longer a large genetic pool for it to pull from, thus raising concern for inbreeding due to lack of gene flow.
 One way researchers are looking into maintaining genetic diversity within the population is via cryopreservation of the spermatophores from the male axolotl.
 It is a safe and non-invasive method that requires the collection of the spermatophores and places them into a deep freeze for preservation.
 Most importantly, they have found that there is only limited damage done to the spermatophores upon thawing and thus it is a viable option.
 As of 2013, it is a method that is being used to save not only the axolotl but also numerous other members of the salamander family.

 Research is being done on the environmental cues that have to be replicated before captive animals can be persuaded to breed.
 Common species such as the tiger salamander and the mudpuppy are being given hormones to stimulate the production of sperm and eggs, and the role of arginine vasotocin in courtship behaviour is being investigated.
 Another line of research is artificial insemination, either in vitro or by inserting spermatophores into the cloacae of females.
 The results of this research may be used in captive-breeding programmes for endangered species.